- how many jurors are targeted,

 - required level of trust,

-- and the economic risk assumed by both parties and jurors.
+- and the economic risk assumed by the parties and jurors.

-Each tier defines how many human jurors participate in resolving a dispute.- Lower tiers use fewer jurors, enabling faster and lower-cost resolutions.
+Each tier defines how many human jurors are targeted for a dispute.- Lower tiers use fewer jurors, enabling faster and lower-cost resolutions.

 - Higher tiers use more jurors, increasing diversity of judgment and reducing the likelihood of biased outcomes.